1. Introduction

 acp:AccessMode

 - The ACP specification does not define specific Access Modes.
 Instead, any Access Mode granted is an instance of the Access Mode class.
-Access Modes and their granularity can be tailored to the needs of an application.
-Access Modes defined in other vocabularies (for example ACL) can also be used.
+Access Modes and their granularity can be tailored to the needs of an application and Access Modes defined in other vocabularies can also be used (for example, instances of ACL Access).

 5.2.1.
 Example Access Mode